cyruslk/franklin-ford-bot/logs.md

 # 2019.12.17

 Okay.
 Wow.
 I've been really stuck on a `cms to database connection` thing; probably for a week.
 And I managed today to fix what was going wrong.
-It was a stupid typo issue that was not clearly mentionned and he really took me some time before getting this done.
-I'm using Strapi and I'm adding the issue here, for further reference:
+It was a stupid typo issue that was not clearly mentionned and it really took me some time before getting this done.
+Adding the issue here, for further reference:

 When I'm connecting  a `Mongodb instance` with `strapi`, I MUST remove the `<`Password`>` glyph.
 Then, the connection process becomes: